The best day trips from Bologna for food lovers

 Then move outside the crowded streets and walk around Santo Spirito and Borgo San Frediano neighborhood.

-It's an area full of students, small shops and nice restaurants, and if you come in spring I recommend to visit Boboli Gardens.
+It's an area full of students, small shops, and nice restaurants, and if you come in spring I recommend visiting Boboli Gardens.

-With high-speed train Florence is just 35min from Bologna, so consider sleeping in the cheaper and less touristic Bologna and just move there for a day.
+With a high-speed train Florence is just 35 minutes from Bologna, so consider sleeping in the cheaper and less touristic Bologna and just move there for a day.

 To avoid the tourists' traps, read my complete guide to where to eat in Florence.